mcMickJuice/msw-mock-poc/README.md

 ## Alternatives to current approach

 - [`nock`](https://github.com/nock/nock) - if we only use `msw` for server side mocking, this might lead to confusion giving that service workers are a web thing.
-We could instead just use nock which is a server side mocking tool that offers a ton of features (asserting mocks were hit, assert no pending mocks, etc)
+We could instead just use nock which is a server side mocking tool that offers a ton of features (asserting mocks were hit, assert no pending mocks, etc).
+Here's `msw` [take on nock](https://mswjs.io/docs/comparison#nock)